jeremytammik/tbc/a/1953_rst_rex.md

 <img src="img/mg_distributionpath_1.png" alt="Distribution path" title="Distribution path" width="600"/> <!-- 1345 -->
 </center>

-Furthermore, There is something strange going on when creating a rebar container.
+Furthermore, there is something strange going on when creating a rebar container.
 Its distribution path is not correlated to the actual true distribution path:

 <center>